Dementia care refers to caring for all conditions defined as dementia – such as Alzheimer’s, Lewy Body Dementia, Vascular Dementia and Combined.

 With so many unknowns, it can be hard – or seemingly impossible – to get dementia care right.
 That said, it can make a huge difference to people with dementia when they get the right care for their needs.
 We make it possible.

 With the right surroundings and a tailored daily routine, people with dementia can get the quality of life that they truly deserve.
 Time, energy, understanding, reassurance and respect are all essential elements of dementia care.
 But, ultimately, it takes much more to understand each person’s needs and work with them to give them that safe and healthy lifestyle.

-- An understanding of the different forms of dementia and how they differ in symptoms, progression and challenges
+Have an understanding of the different forms of dementia and how they differ in symptoms, progression and challenges

-- Identifying people’s needs based on their behaviour – and how to respond to these needs
+Identify people’s needs based on their behaviour – and how to respond to these needs

-- Recognition of the role of family and friends and how to collaborate successfully
+Recognise the role of family and friends and how to collaborate successfully

-- Knowledge and awareness of the different concepts of person-centred care and how to best meet the changing needs of people with dementia
+Have knowledge and awareness of the different concepts of person-centred care and how to best meet the changing needs of people with dementia

 Dementia can include memory loss, difficulties with thinking, problem solving or language that impacts on a person’s normal day life.

 Worthington, Brookdale and Norley Hall have been designed with dementia in mind.
 Adopting certain layouts, lighting and signage helps residents thrive.
 Our staff receive additional training to ensure they can provide the correct type of care.